 Rose Garden Riverside -- Besides its delightful rose garden, this attractive theme park and resort that sprawls over 28 hectares (69 acres) is known for its all-in-one show of Thai culture that includes Thai classical and folk dancing, Thai boxing, sword fighting, and cockfighting.
 It's hardly authentic, but it is a convenient way for visitors with limited time to digest some canned Thai culture.
 It's located 32km (20 miles) west of Bangkok, on the way to Nakhon Pathom, on Highway 4 (tel.
 03432-2544; www.rosegardenriverside.com).
 The resort's flagship restaurant, Inn Chan, offers an idyllic spot to take lunch and serves traditionally prepared Thai dishes.
 Admission to the cultural show, which starts daily at 2pm, is 480B adults, 240B for kids; you can wander around the extensive gardens for 50B.
 It is open daily from 8am to 6pm.

-One of Thailand's oldest towns, Nakhon Pathom is thought to be where Buddhism first established a following in this region, over 2000 years ago.
-Thus, it is fitting that it should be home to the Phra Pathom Chedi (daily 6am-6pm; admission 40B), the tallest (120m/394 ft.) and most revered stupa in the kingdom.
+Phra Pathom Chedi -- One of Thailand’s oldest towns, Nakhon Pathom is thought to be where Buddhism first established a following in this region, over 2,000 years ago.
+Thus, it is fitting that it should be home to thetallest (120m/394 ft.) and most revered stupa in the kingdom.
 The site has been abandoned and rebuilt many times through the centuries, and the current structure was the work of Rama IV in 1853.
 Apart from its sheer enormity, the chedi impresses with its range of Buddha images in niches, all displaying different mudras (hand gestures).
-Located 56km/35 miles west of Bangkok, the chedi can be visited in combination with a trip to the Floating Market or en route to Kanchanaburi.
+The chedican be visited in combination with a trip to the Floating Market (see above) or en route to Kanchanaburi (see below).
+It is 56km/35 miles west of Bangkok, Nakhon Pathom.
+Admission is 40B.
+Open daily 6am–6pm.

 Kanchanaburi lies on the River Kwae (Mae Nam Kwae, in Thai), better known to the West as the River Kwai.
 The city became famous for a single-track rail bridge, built under the Japanese occupation in WWII by Allied prisoners of war (POWs), linking Myanmar and Thailand.
 Due to the thousands of servicemen and women who lost their lives in this project, and in the notoriously inhumane Japanese internment camps, it became known popularly as the Death Railway.
 The town, and the dark times associated with it, came to fame following the hugely successful British film The Bridge on the River Kwai (which was shot in Sri Lanka).
 The original wooden bridge no longer exists, so today's visitors, pilgrims, and former POWs head to a similar, but now heavily commercialized, iron bridge that was built around the same time.
 Every year, in the last days of November, the city hosts several evenings of light and sound shows to commemorate the bombing of the bridge in 1944.
 Many former Allied prisoners, as well as local Thai tourists, fill the city and hotels generally book up fast.